tema3210/instrumentio_work/2_idioms/2_3_bound_impl/README.md

 After completing everything above, you should be able to answer (and understand why) the following questions:
 - Which problems do trait bounds impose in [Rust] when are placed on a type definition?
-- Why placing trait bounds on `impl` blocks is better?
+- Why placing trait bounds on `impl` blocks is better? - bc we have no implied bounds =(
 - When cannot we do that and should use trait bounds on a type definition?
 When is it preferred?
 - What are the problems with `std` derive macros regarding type parameters?
 How could they be solved?